L2KD/notes/odoo/code/use-pycharm-and-docker-to-dev-odoo.md

 // Some explanation why docker, and this is gonna use docker-compose to make things simpler

+Pycharm used 2017.3 Pro
+Docker used 18.03 ce

 First of all, create a directory in which your works will be located.

     mkdir ~/Projects/docker-odoo